fatum/atom-android/README.md

     compile fileTree(dir: 'libs', include: ['*.jar']) }
 ```

+The SDK is divided into 2 separate services:

+1. High level Tracker - contains a local db and tracks events based on certain parameters.
+2. Low level - contains 2 methods: putEvent() and putEvents() to send 1 event or a batch respectively.

 ###Tracker usage

 Add the following lines to AndroidManifest.xml
 ```java
         <service android:name="io.ironsourceatom.sdk.ReportService" />
 ```